(Photograph = Plate XVII, Britton and Rose, Mary Emily Eaton)

 The Details

-Mary Emily Eaton (1873-1961) was born on 27 November 1873 in Coleford, Gloucestershire, England.
-She is best known as a botanical artist for her illustrations in The Cactaceae (Britton and Rose, 1919-1923, volume 1; volume 2, volume 3, and volume 4) for which she was the principal illustrator.
+Mary Emily Eaton (1873–1961) was born on 27 November 1873 in Coleford, Gloucestershire, England.
+She is best known as a botanical artist for her illustrations in The Cactaceae (Britton and Rose, 1919–1923, vols.
+1–4), for which she was the principal illustrator.

 Ms. Eaton was employed by the New York Botanical Garden from about 1911 to 1932.
-Her illustrations are housed at the National Geographic Magazine and in the Contributions from the U.S. National Herbarium.
-Full-size PDF drawings of many types of plants are available at Plant Illustrations.
+Her illustrations appear in National Geographic magazine and in Contributions from the U.S. National Herbarium.
+Full-size PDF drawings of many kinds of plants are available at Plant Illustrations.

 Additional Reading: Drawing Plants